canonical/sphinx-docs-starter-pack/docs/how-to/customize-pdf.rst

 The starter pack supports PDF output via LaTeX using the ``make pdf`` command.
 This build process relies on system packages, Sphinx configurations, and a LaTeX template from the ``canonical-sphinx`` extension.

-Customising PDF output involves two levels of configuration:
+Customizing PDF output involves two levels of configuration:

 * **Sphinx configuration**: built-in options for configuring LaTeX build process in :file:`conf.py`, for example: the engine used to generate the PDF, output file name, and input file paths.
 * **LaTeX configuration**: the LaTeX packages, styling, and configuration for the PDF output, set through the `latex_elements <https://www.sphinx-doc.org/en/master/latex.html#the-latex-elements-configuration-setting>`_ dictionary in the project :file:`conf.py`.
 In the starter-pack, a default set of LaTeX elements is provided by the ``canonical-sphinx`` extension.
 Changing the LaTeX configuration requires overriding the default values loaded from the extension.

-This guide covers common practices and tips for customising PDF output from your documentation project using the starter pack and the ``canonical-sphinx`` extension.
+This guide covers common practices and tips for customizing PDF output from your documentation project using the starter pack and the ``canonical-sphinx`` extension.

 For basic instructions about building the PDF, see :doc:`build`.